 No, we’ll not show you how to hack into someone’s Snapchat account.
-You’ll instead learn about some useful Snapchat hacks that will help you to step up your snap game.
+You’ll instead learn about some useful Snapchat hacks and tips that will help you to step up your snap game.

 We all can agree that the photo- and video-messaging app, Snapchat, is not the most user-friendly app out there.
 You probably have been using it for a while, but you may not know its most awesome features.

 Although Snapchat is widely used by teenagers and young people, it can be pretty hard to learn how to use it.
 Most of its best features are not obvious, you’ll have to dig down into the settings menu to find them.